Heroku Connect Database Tables

 The _hc_lastop

-column will initially be blank before being updated to one of the following statuses as part of the sync process:
+column is initially blank before being updated to one of the following statuses as part of the sync process:

 'PENDING'